Clafou/DevicePpi/README.md

 ## Example

 As Apple releases new iOS devices this library needs to be continously updated to add new devices to its built-in list.
-It is unable to provide a correct PPI value for new devices that it does not yet know, but in such cases it provides a "best guess" PPI and an error code which you can treat as a non-fatal error.
+It cannot guarantee an accurate PPI value for new devices that it does not yet know, but in such cases it provides a "best guess" PPI and an error code which you can treat as a non-fatal error.

 ```swift
 let ppi: Double = {